redvex/prompty_library/education/kickoff_quiz_not_completed.md

-${config.name} has not yet completed the KickOff quiz.
-Encourage them to do so as soon as possible, ideally after the current session.
-Explain that completing the quiz is crucial to fit our sessions perfectly to your needs.
+## Kickoff quiz reminder

+Note that ${config.name} has not completed the KickOff quiz.
+Gently encourage completion post-session to tailor future lessons more closely to their needs.
+Emphasize the quiz's importance for personalized session planning.